Contact and other details

 All partners based in London are solicitors of England and Wales, and as such are also regulated by the Solicitors Regulation Authority.

-A copy of the SRA Handbook 2011 is available on the Solicitors Regulation Authority's website, www.sra.org.uk.
+A copy of the SRA Standards and Regulations is available on the Solicitors Regulation Authority's website, www.sra.org.uk.
 This includes the SRA Principles, which embody the key ethical requirements on firms and individuals who are involved in the provision of legal services.
 If you think we have breached any of the SRA Principles, you can report the matter directly to the Solicitors Regulation Authority (see www.sra.org.uk/consumers/problems/report-solicitor.page).

 Our terms and conditions